csaq5507/UIBK-703602-Compiler-Construction/mC_specification.md

 mC supports only *C-style* comments, starting with `/*` and ending with `*/`.
 Like in C, they can span across multiple lines.
-Comments are discarded by the parser, but do not forget to take newlines into account.
+Comments are discarded by the parser, but do not forget to track newlines correctly.

 ## Special Semantics

 ### Boolean

 For mC we consider `bool` a first-class citizen, distinct from `int`.
-Yet we skip boolean binary operators like `&&` and `||`.
+Yet we skip on boolean binary operators like `&&` and `||`.

 ### Strings

 Strings are immutable and do not support any operation (eg concatenation).
 Yet, like comments, strings can span across multiple lines.

-Their sole purpose is to be used with a `print` function for which an implementation will be provided by the compiler.
+Their sole purpose is to be used with the built-in `print` function for which an implementation will be provided by the compiler.

 ### Type Conversion

 There are no type conversion, neither implicit nor explicit.

-An expression used as a condition (`if` or `while`) is expected to be of type `bool`.
+An expression used as a condition (for `if` or `while`) is expected to be of type `bool`.
 This will be enforced later on by the type checker.

-### Program
+### Entry Point

-Your top-level rule is `program` which simply consists of a 0 or more function definitions.
+Your top-level rule is `program` which simply consists of 0 or more function definitions.
 While the parser happily accepts empty source files, we will later enforce that one function named `main` must be present.
-This is the entry point of the program.

 ### Declaration, Definition, and Initialization